IHE/ITI.MHD/README.md

-# ITI.MHD Sushi
+# ITI.MHD
-this GITHUB repository is experimental!
+this GITHUB repository is under development by ITI Technical committee.

-ImplementationGuide for IHE IT Infrastructure Technical Framework Supplement http://wiki.ihe.net/index.php/Mobile_access_to_Health_Documents_(MHD) Mobile access to Health Documents (MHD) Rev. 3.1.
+ImplementationGuide for IHE IT Infrastructure Technical Framework Supplement http://wiki.ihe.net/index.php/Mobile_access_to_Health_Documents_(MHD) Mobile access to Health Documents (MHD) Rev. 3.2.

 This IG has converted from DocumentManifest to use of List for both SubmissionSet and Folder